donkyduck/CipherFlow/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-CipherFlow is  a tool to create a visual data flow based on the Node-RED platform that allows the user to play with the data encryption and decryption based on the Fully Homomorphic Encryption (FHE).
+CipherFlow is  a tool to create a visual data flow based on the Node-RED platform that allows the user to play with the data encryption and decryption based on the Fully Homomorphic Encryption (FHE) with the CKKS scheme.
+The CipherFlow is aimed to simplify the way the IoT developers to develop their privacy preserving IoT solutions without hard-code program.
+The IoT developers just drag and drop the FHE nodes on the Node-RED workspace and wire the relevant nodes to complete the flow.
 <!-- Getting Started -->
 ## Getting Started
 The CipherFlow is a Node-RED toolkit that builds FHE cipher nodes on Node-RED platform.